hanabi/hanabi.github.io/Reference.md

 * After the unrelated card is played, since the player who lied was in *Bluff Seat*, no further cards should be promised.
 * If an unrelated card was played and the player who lied was not in *Bluff Seat*, it implies a *Priority Layered Finesse*.

-### The Known Priority Bluff (Illegal)

-* Normally, when a player plays a card without *Priority*, they are usually intending to get the "next" card in the suit as a *Priority Finesse*.
-* However, what if a player plays a 5 without *Priority*?
-Are they intending for the next player to blind-play their *Finesse Position* card as a *Known Priority Bluff*?
-* No, they are not, as *Known Priority Bluffs* are explicitly disallowed.
-The player is either making a mistake, or felt like the team needed the extra clue, or something along those lines.
-No special action needs to be taken by the other members of the team.

 <br />

 ## Level 3 - Variant-Specific Strategies